- A Case of Crimes against humanity

 “So, when we are told to move, where shall we go?” asked Zuwawo.
 “To Mozambique?
 Where is the land?”

-The third area, according to Dr. Bande, is that people of Nyachikadza can ask courts for damages, compensation for loss suffered by failure by the government to provide the necessary facilities.
+According to Dr Bande, the third area is that people of Nyachikadza can ask courts for damages, compensation for loss suffered by failure by the government to provide the necessary facilities.
 “This one is tricky, however, as it may prove difficult to measures the loss actually incurred by these people,” he said.

-However, TA Nyachikadza said he was happy that scholars and the media are paying attention to the plight suffered by people under his jurisdiction.
+However, TA Nyachikadza said he was happy that scholars and the media are paying attention to the plight people suffer under his jurisdiction.
 “I will do everything possible to get social services back to my area,” he said.